Sorry, you need to enable JavaScript to visit this website.

 Three-year-old Maryan, who suffers from malnutrition, at her home in a drought-hit village in Garissa County, northern Kenya

-Three-year-old Maryan, who suffers from malnutrition, at her home in a drought-hit village in Garissa County, northern Kenya.
-Tommy Trenchard / Save the Children.
+Three-year-old *Maryan, who suffers from malnutrition, at her home in a drought-hit village in Garissa County, northern Kenya.
+Successive failed rainy seasons have hugely reduced the herds of livestock on which the area's pastoralist community relies.
+Tommy Trenchard/ Save the Children

 Around the world, 153 million children are projected to face food insecurity this year.
 Escalating conflicts and the spiralling cost-of-living are combining with the deepening climate crisis to leave millions of children facing an ever-growing threat of hunger.